firesurfer/rclcs/README.md

 * ~~I'm not sure if it's possible to reproduce more complicated messages in C# an directly pass them to the rcl without any conversion.
 A conversion would be possible but would be a waste of resources in the most cases.~~

 * ~~Program crashes at exit due to a multithreading error~~
+* Sometimes the program will crash at exit (But just sometimes....)
 * ~~Memory handling has to be done manual: See [memory handling](/doc/MemoryHandling.md)~~
+* Windows support.
+Codepaths for service and client are missing at the moment.
+Publishing and subscribing not tested at the moment.
+* Messages are somehow compiled twice.
+This isn't critical but it fails at the first time.
+So don't worry if you get any build warnings.

 ## What has to be done next